Blackmail and corruption in Azerbaijan: Khadija Ismayilova’s hunt for the truth and the price she pays to inform the public

-“It was accidental that I became a journalist,” explains Khadija Ismayilova, a well-known Azerbaijani radio reporter who received international attention when she was blackmailed and publicly defamed in the spring of 2012.
+“It was accidental that I became a journalist,” explains Khadija Ismayilova, a well-known Azerbaijani radio reporter who received international attention when she was blackmailed and publicly defamed earlier this year.
 “One day, they didn’t have anyone to send to a news conference and they sent me.
 I came back with a story and…they liked it,” she said.
 At the time, Ismayilova was working as a translator at the offices of a newspaper in Baku.
 She was young and trying to help her family by earning extra income.
 Gradually, Ismayilova traded her job as a translator for one as a reporter.
 In her early years of the profession, Ismayilova said, “I was not as serious and outspoken.”

 Everything changed in 2005, when prominent investigative journalist Elmar Huseynov was murdered near his home in Azerbaijan’s capital, Baku.